 2. Insert a clip or a pin into the Keezel's reset pinhole, located on the back of the device next to the ON/OFF button.
 Push the clip into the pinhole until you hear a clicking noise and then keep the reset button pushed.

-3. Turn the Keezel ON by pressing the ON/OFF button until the LED turns blue.
+3. With the reset button still pushed, turn the Keezel ON by pressing the ON/OFF button until the LED turns blue.
 Don't release the clip in the reset pinhole yet.

 4. Wait for the LED to start blinking blue.

-5. When the LED is blinking blue, release the clip from the reset pinhole and take the clip out.
-After a few blinks the light should remain steady blue and then again blink blue a few more times.
+5. When the LED has blinked blue 3 times, release the clip from the reset pinhole and take the clip out.
+The light should remain steady blue and then again blink blue a few more times.
 Your Keezel is starting up again and after a short while the light will start blinking green and your Keezel is ready.